ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+her, of whom we bpeak, feel even in
+their evrrow, for their loss is her eter.
+ial gaiu.
-utiful lives are tliey that bless,
+&quot;Beautiful lives are tliey that bless,
 Silent rivers of happiness,
 Whose hidden fountains hut few may gueer,.
 Beautirul twilight at set of suu,